On polarization types of Lagrangian fibrations: Polarization types of Lagrangian fibrations

-\begin{theo} The associated Lagrangian fibrations of two marked pairs which are defining points in the same connected component $\gU^0_{\lambda^\bot}$ of the moduli of Lagrangian fibrations for a primitive isotropic class $\lambda$ in the $\kdrei$--type lattice $\Lambda$ have the same polarization type. \end{theo} \begin{proof} By Proposition \ref{defo} the associated Lagrangian fibrations are deformation equivalent and the claim follows by Proposition \ref{samedef}.\end{proof}
+\begin{theo} The associated Lagrangian fibrations of two marked pairs which define points in the same connected component $\gU^{\circ}_{\lambda^\bot}$ of the moduli of Lagrangian fibrations of $\kdrei$--type for a primitive isotropic class $\lambda$ in the $\kdrei$--type lattice have the same polarization type. \end{theo} \begin{proof} By Proposition \ref{defo} the associated Lagrangian fibrations are deformation equivalent and the claim follows by Proposition \ref{samedef}.\end{proof}

 A very optimistic conjecture is the following.